vyquochuy/todo-app/backend/README.md

 ### Native Hashing on the Edge
 Cloudflare Workers run in a stateless V8 isolate environment without standard Node binary capabilities.
 To perform secure password cryptography at the edge without heavy, slow WebAssembly wrappers:
-- **Crypto Subsystem**: Password hashing leverages the native browser-equivalent Web Crypto API `crypto.subtle.digest("SHA-256")` combined with a salt.
+- **Crypto Subsystem**: Password hashing leverages the native browser-equivalent Web Crypto API utilizing PBKDF2 with a random 128-bit salt per user and 100,000 iterations (using SHA-256 as the PRF).
-- **Verification**: Verifying credentials recalculates the SHA-256 digest of the incoming string and compares it directly against the stored `passwordHash` string.
+- **Verification & Migration**: Verifying credentials parses the stored hash.
+If it is in the new PBKDF2 format, it recalculates the key bits and compares.
+If it is in the legacy format (SHA-256 + static salt), it verifies using the legacy logic and automatically upgrades the user's hash to PBKDF2 upon successful login.

 ### IP-Based Rate Limiting
 A custom in-memory middleware (`rate-limiter.ts`) handles request throttling by caching client IP counts using Cloudflare's `CF-Connecting-IP` header.
 Requests exceeding 60 operations/minute return a `429 Too Many Requests` error with detailed HTTP header parameters: